All Episodes

 Why?

-Well, no, I I don't will.
+Well, no, I don't.

 But anyway, we'll see what happens.

-And you know, the little wannabe Putin dictator himself, little Justin, you know, keeps his emergency powers.
+And, you know, the little wannabe Putin dictator himself, little Justin, you know, keeps his emergency powers.

 Rand Paul is right.

-We better pay attention to this because I can guarantee you there are many socialist democrats that want that power here.
+We better pay attention to this because I can guarantee you there are many socialist Democrats that want that power here.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-Hannity tonight, nine Eastern on the Fox News Channel.
+Hannity tonight, Nine Eastern on the Fox News channel.

-Full coverage of Joe's pathetic response to Vladimir and uh the invasion of Ukraine and how far this goes.
+Full coverage of Joe's pathetic response to Vladimir and the invasion of Ukraine and how far this goes.

-Jennifer Griffin uh reporting Lucas Tomlison is in Ukraine.
+Lucas Tomlinson is in Ukraine.

-Mike Pompeo tonight, Tammy Bruce, Caitlin Jenner, Pam Bondi, Senator Scott, much more.
+Tammy Bruce, Caitlin Jenner, Pam Bondi, Senator Scott, much more.